 The functional currency of each of the Group's entities is measured using the currency of the primary economic environment in which the entity operates.
 The consolidated financial statements are presented in Australian dollars which is the parent entity's functional and presentation currency.

 (ii) Transactions and balances

-Foreign currency transactions are translated into the functional currency using the exchange rates ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the year-end exchange rate.